nasa-gibs/worldview/config/default/common/config/metadata/layers/airs/Temperature.md

 Temporal coverage: 30 August 2002 - Present

 #### Description
-Temperature of the air in units of kelvin two meters above sea level.
+Temperature of the air in units of Kelvin (K) two meters above sea level.
 Near-surface air temperature is an essential climate variable widely used in studies of meteorology, climate, and environmental health applications.

 #### Image Resolution
 Nominal equatorial image resolution 31.25 km/pixel